mtrauernicht/TF_MPRA/README.md

 I modified the SuRE plasmid that Joris van Arensbergen used to probe genome-wide autonomous promoter activity in human cells (doi: 10.1038/nbt.3754) to measure many TF activities in parallel.
 This repository contains oligo design and data analysis of the first library.

 **TF reporter library design:**
+\newline
-\The designed first library contains:
+The designed first library contains:
 - ~18,000 TF reporters, each with 4 identical TF binding sites, followed by a minP and a barcode in the transcription unit
 - 29 TFs
 - 10 or 5 bp spacing between the TF binding sites